 During the first 1,000 miles (1,600 km) of driving, maintain speeds below 70 mph (110 km/h) and vary speeds frequently.
 This is recommended to give the moving parts a chance to break in.
 Do not tow a trailer during this break-in period.
-For more information regarding trailer towing, refer to Trailer towing in the Driving chapter.
+For more detailed information about towing a trailer, refer to Trailer towing in the Tires, Wheels and Loading chapter.